This blog post will help you with practical techniques you and your friends can use to help you stay focused and revise as a group…

 Assign different members of the group one or more topics to revise and present to each other.
 No competition involved, just the desire to help yourselves and each other in view of the exams, and even enrich theory with personal observations that show a critical approach to studying.
 Winner.

 Become a teacher

 Revising with each other makes exam preparation an even more serious business, because your knowledge has to be transferred to somebody else.
 It is not just about knowing the subject, but also being able to deliver your knowledge in an organised, understandable, interesting way, like what is required from a teacher.
 The result?
 Consolidation of your knowledge through different ways of presenting concepts.

 Keep each other in check

 Group revision is made to be efficient and effective, and wasting time is not allowed.
 The objective is so important that no indulgence like social media chilling time is accepted.
 You are accountable to each other and this means punctuality, preparation and concentration for the benefit of the whole group.

 Although face-to-face group study is normally seen as a better option, why not use the media and organise a video-conference?
-Or take advantage of a forum full of ideas on the topic you are revising on Moodle?
+Or take advantage of a forum full of ideas on the topic you are revising on the lecture’s learning platform?
 If you haven’t found a space for your group work at the Library, your think tank can still work well from a comfortable corner of your house.